gabriel-rusu/sudoku-solver/README.md

 </div>

-<p align="center"> An A.I app that aims at solving every possible sudoku in an efficient manner
+<p align="center">A Proof of Concept(P.O.C) app that aims at solving every possible sudoku in an efficient manner
     <br>
 </p>